I Got a Decision but I Think it is Wrong: What are My Options?

 The Benefits of an Independent Medical Exam

 The VA has its own set of doctors who perform medical exams for TDIU and other compensation and pension benefit applications.
-However, exams with these professionals often cause high anxiety for disabled veterans and their results are not always favorable.
+However, exams with these professionals often cause high anxiety for disabled veterans, and their results are not always favorable.
 In addition, exams by the VA for TDIU claims do not have to be completed by a trained physician, further complicating the issue.
 A doctor, physician’s assistant, nurse practitioner, or medical resident all technically qualify to give the exam at the VA, which can easily lead to an incorrect diagnosis for your case.
 An independent medical exam can either contradict an incorrect decision by the VA or confirm the diagnosis of disability for your TDIU claims.

-VA doctors are inherently biased toward their employer, which is why an independent medical exam helps when applying for TDIU benefits.
+VA doctors are inherently biased toward their employers, which is why an independent medical exam helps when applying for TDIU benefits.
 An independent medical examiner is a physician who has never treated you before and has no ties to the VA.
-An independent examiner is simply presented the facts in your medical history, service records, lay evidence, and statements, and will then complete an examination and make a diagnosis of disability.
+An independent examiner has simply presented the facts in your medical history, service records, lay evidence, and statements, and will then complete an examination and make a diagnosis of disability.

 How to Find an Independent Medical Examiner

 The easiest way to find an independent medical examiner to reevaluate your TDIU claims is through an experienced disability benefits attorney.
 Attorneys with expertise in this area routinely utilize independent medical examiners for their cases and will be able to quickly set up an appointment for your case.
 Another option is to search the Independent Medical Examiners Directory or the American Board of Independent Medical Examiners to find one near you.
-Ho9/wever, if you find an independent medical examiner on your own, you will not have the additional benefits of an attorney advocating for your interests and helping you navigate the system.
+However, if you find an independent medical examiner on your own, you will not have the additional benefits of an attorney advocating for your interests and helping you navigate the system.